andycasey/ads/docs/user/libraries.md

 }
 ```

-If you want to modify the permissions of a library then you can directly edit the `library.permissions` attribute, and save the library.
+If you want to modify the permissions of a library then you can directly edit the {obj}`ads.Library.permissions` attribute, and save the library.
 For example:

 ```python
 # An exception will be raised if bob@gmail.com does not have an ADS account.